Expert Tree Care Led by a Board Certified Master Arborist

 Result: Higher yields of better-quality fruit and a tree that doesn't break under the weight of its own crop.

-Mature trees are less tolerant of heavy cutting.
+Mature trees are less tolerant of heavy pruning.
 We use a "low-intensity" approach—removing no more than 10% of the live canopy—to maintain health without causing shock.

 Goal: Crown cleaning (removing dead/diseased wood), minor thinning for airflow, and weight reduction.